Skip to main content.

 Academic advising

-• Students with 45 or more completed credits will be assigned faculty advisors in the department of their major(s).
+• Students with more than 45 completed credits will be assigned faculty advisors in the department of their major(s).

-• You can find the name of your advisor by logging in to COIN via myUMassD.
+• You can find your advisor's name by logging onto COIN via myUMassD.
 If you do not have an academic/faculty advisor listed in COIN, please stop by our office in CCB Room 101.

 • For additional support, the CCB Advising Office offers a team of Peer Mentors.
-For more information on setting up an appointment with a Peer Mentor or to confirm walk-in office hours, please stop by our office in CCB Room 101.
+For more information on setting up an appointment with a Peer Mentor or to confirm walk-in office hours, please visit the Charlton College of Business Peer Mentoring webpage, or stop by our office in CCB Room 101.

-Before your meeting with your academic advisor, you need to:
+Before you meet with your academic advisor, you need to:

-3. and, develop a list of the courses you are hoping to enroll in for the coming semester.
+3. develop a list of the courses you are hoping to enroll in for the coming semester

 Remember to bring your updated advising report, transcript, tracking sheet, and list of courses you want to take to your advising appointment.